particle-iot/docs/src/content/reference/device-os/firmware.md

 Gen 3 devices (Argon, Boron, and Xenon) support Bluetooth LE (BLE) in both peripheral and central modes.
 For more information about BLE, see the [BLE Tutorial](/tutorials/device-os/bluetooth-le/).

 BLE is intended for low data rate sensor applications.
 Particle devices do not support Bluetooth A2DP and can't be used with Bluetooth headsets, speakers, and other audio devices.

-The mesh networking in Gen 3 devices is Thread Mesh (6LoWPAN over 802.15.4).
-While it uses the same 2.4 GHz radio spectrum as Bluetooth 5 mesh, they are different and not compatible.
 Particle devices do not support Bluetooth 5 mesh.

 The BLE protocol shares the same antenna as the mesh radio, and can use the built-in chip or trace antenna, or an external antenna if you have installed and configured one.